Russian MPs pass law banning 'propaganda' of childless lifestyles

-Facing an ageing population and low birth rates, Moscow is seeking to reverse a demographic slump that threatens its economic future
+The bill's authors says it will not be used as punishment for "a personal choice or lifestyle"

-A newly married couple poses in front of the Russian State Duma, lower house of Russia's Parliament, in central Moscow.
-Russian MPs approved a legislation banning the "propaganda" of childless lifestyles, the latest measure targeting what Moscow depicts as Western liberal ideas.
-AFP
+Members of Russia's State Duma lower house of parliament attend a plenary session in Moscow, Russia, on November 12, 2024. — Reuters

-Russian MPs on Tuesday passed in the final third reading controversial legislation banning "propaganda" of remaining childless, the latest measure targeting what Moscow depicts as Western liberal ideas.
+Russian MPs on Tuesday passed in the final third reading of controversial legislation banning "propaganda" of choosing not to have children, the latest measure targeting what Moscow depicts as Western liberal ideas.

 Facing an ageing population and low birth rates, Moscow is seeking to reverse a demographic slump — accentuated by its military offensive on Ukraine — that threatens its economic future.